-My only complaint is that these lemon poppy seed muffins tend to stick to paper liners, even when well greased.
+My only complaint is that these muffins tend to stick to paper liners, even when well greased.
 I had the most success when I used greased foil liners.

 In another recipe of mine, coconut flour muffins, I seem to have run into the same issue.
 So maybe coconut flour muffins just tend to stick to paper liners.

 How to store leftover lemon poppy seed muffins